e17do/id-slang-synthetic-nlp/README.md

 "Saya tidak mengerti mengapa dia menghilang tanpa kabar."
 ```

-Normalization outputs are application-dependent and should not be interpreted as the only correct linguistic transformation.
+A normalized output is application-dependent and is not asserted as the only correct transformation.

 ---